-You may think workaholism, is same as performance but they’re actually nothing alike.
+Okay, we all might think that being a workaholic, is the same as being a high performer, but they’re actually nothing alike.

 We know it’s both looks like hard work, yet there is a big difference between both of it.
 The biggest difference is how the person feels on the inside about who they are in relationships with their work.

-- Someone who is a high performer knows their own value.
+A person who performs high knows their own value

-Someone who is a high performer knows their self-worth and can thus work with a sense a freedom, they do periodic self-evaluations of their performance so that they can constantly improve.
-They create their own feedback loops rather than waiting on feedback from others.
-While workaholics allow others to determine their value.
+It’s very simple, a person who performs high simply knows their self-worth, they do time to time self-evaluations of their performance so that they can constantly improve.
+People who perform high creates their own feedback loops rather than waiting for feedback from others.
+While those who are addicted to working allow others to determine their value.

 Someone who is a high performer knows when to “turn it up.”
-They know when they’re expected or required to give everything they have and they save their energy for those occasions.
+They know when they’re expected or required to give everything they have and they save their energy for those times.

 They don’t buy into the illusion of 110%, they know that 110% is unsustainable.
-Instead, they focus on increasing their capacity so that their 100% is better than the competition’s 110%.
+Instead, they focus on upgrading their capacity so that their 100% is better than the competition’s 110%.

-A workaholic attempts to go all out, all the time.
+Someone who is addicted to working tries to go all out, all the time.
 Which is the biggest reason why they turn out to get a burnout.
-They have difficulty prioritizing what’s important, therefore, everything is important in their mind.
+They have a hard time trying to prioritize what’s important, that’s why they get confused all the time.

-Someone who is a high performer plan out their day in advance to make sure they will get their most meaningful work done.
-Only after they have completed these takes do they allow themselves to shift focus to unplanned events.
+People who are a high performer plan out their day in advance to make sure they will get their most meaningful work done.
+Only after they have completed their plan do they allow themselves to focus on unplanned events.

-By contrast, a workaholic’s day is driven entirely by outside distractions like reading emails and handling crises.
-If and when all of the minutiae get the address, they try to do what’s most meaningful.
+Someone who is addicted to working is driven entirely by outside distractions like reading emails and handling crises.
+If and when all of the tiny things get the address, they try to do what’s most meaningful.

-Someone who is a high performer has a primary goal to do business.
-The only thing that matters to them is results.
-If they can’t see a way to create value in the moment, they facilitate or strategize instead.
+Someone who is a high performer has one goal which is to do business.
+The only thing that is really important to them is results.
+If they can’t see a way to create value in the moment, they ease or strategize instead.
 They know that like the economy, business comes in waves, therefore they get ready during the dips so they can capitalize during the upswings.